 This course would include the following topics: distributive property, combining like terms, solving, graphing, and writing linear equations and inequalities, and an introduction to systems of linear equations and inequalities.
+(Graphing Calculators are required.)

-200 - ALGEBRA I (Traditional)

-Prerequisite - Successful completion of Introduction to Algebra
+200 - ALGEBRA I (Traditional) Meets 5 Times/Week - 1 Credit - Grades 10, 11, 12 Prerequisite - Successful completion of Introduction to Algebra